maxstollmayer/Reward-Machines/NOTES.md

 - is P =?
 NP related to this? via DFAs?
 - DFAs -> SFT -> complexity/entropy ??? see <https://arxiv.org/abs/1702.04394>
 - can rl be decomposed into a state learning (embedding?) and then policy learning?
-- can we use a kind of reward machine structure to decompose the sensory state input which is (approximate) markovian and build up such a machine that can represent some history or more holistic state representation, like
+- can we use a kind of reward machine structure to decompose the sensory state input which is (approximate) markovian and build up such a machine that can represent some history or more holistic state representation, like updating a world model with the sensory input